SarahKnits/EasyPieces/documents/final.md

 data resulting in the output of a graph.
 Since I am implementing an entirely external language, the input is only related to the output by meaning.

+I based the portion of the interpreter that evaluated the function at each point on the calculator DSL we wrote earlier in the semester.
+I included polynomials, periodic functions, and other helpful operations in addition to having error-checking for the correct variable, valid operations, and proper syntax.

 ## Evaluation: Provide some analysis of the work you did.
 In particular:

 #### How “DSL-y” is your language?
-How close or far away is it from a general- purpose language?
+How close or far away is it from a general-purpose language?

 My language is extremely "DSL-y."
 You are only able to produce graphs of piecewise or continuous functions.
-As such, it is very far away from a general- purpose language.
+As such, it is very far away from a general-purpose language.

 #### What works well in your language?
 What are you particularly pleased with?